codingnninja/DevRel-How-to-sell-to-developers/README.md

 He cannot argue them into thin air or blame the judge like the lawyers.
 He cannot, like the architects, cover his failures with trees and vines.

-He cannot, like the politicians, screen his shortcomings by blaming his opponents and hope the people will forget.
+He cannot, like the politicians, screen his shortcomings by blaming his opponents and hoping the people will forget.

 The engineer simply cannot deny he did it.
 If his works do not work, he is damned." - Herbert Hoover, American engineer and politician